1965 La Ligua earthquake

 The 1965 La Ligua earthquake (also known as the Aconcagua earthquake) struck near La Ligua in Aconcagua Province, Chile, about 140 km from the capital Santiago on Sunday, March 28 at 12:33 local time.
 The moment magnitude 7.4–7.6 earthquake killed 400–500 people and inflicted US$1 billion (adjusted for inflation) in damage.
 Many deaths were from El Cobre, a mining location that was wiped out after a series of dam failures caused by the earthquake spilled mineral waste onto the area, burying hundreds of residents.
 The shock was felt throughout the country and along the Atlantic coast of Argentina.

 Tectonic setting

-Earthquakes are frequent in Chile, which lies in the so-called Ring of Fire, where many of the world's active volcanoes and seismic activities are concentrated at.
+Earthquakes are frequent in Chile, which lies in the so-called Ring of Fire, where many of the world's active volcanoes and seismic activities are concentrated.
 Off the coast of Chile, the Nazca plate subducts beneath the South American plate along the Peru–Chile Megathrust; a convergent plate boundary.
 Active subduction produce large earthquakes including the 1960 Valdivia earthquake which had a magnitude of 9.5–9.6 on the moment magnitude scale.
 These earthquakes are associated with thrust faulting on the interface of the plate boundary megathrust.
 Thrusting during large earthquakes cause significant uplift of the seafloor, causing tsunamis.
 In some occasions, earthquakes occur within the downgoing tectonic plate instead.